When is Cat(Q) cartesian closed?

-\begin{quote}{ {\bf Abstract.} An example in the paper \emph{Exponentiable functors between quantaloid-enriched categories} is mistaken: it is not true that the category of categories and functors enriched in any \emph{free} quantaloid is cartesian closed.
-To correct this, we give here an elementary characterization of those quantaloids $\Q$ for which $\Cat(\Q)$ is cartesian closed.
-With this characterization, we unify several known cases (previously proven using \textit{ad hoc} methods) and we give some new examples. }\end{quote}
+\begin{quote}{ {\bf Abstract.} We give an elementary characterization of those quantaloids $\Q$ for which the category $\Cat(\Q)$ of $\Q$-enriched categories and functors is cartesian closed.
+We then unify several known cases (previously proven using \textit{ad hoc} methods) and we give some new examples. \\ {\bf Keywords.} Quantaloid, enriched category, exponentiability, cartesian closedness.\\ {\bf MSC (2020).} 06F07, 18B35, 18D15, 18D20, 18N10. }\end{quote}